Nine tips for tough talks

 Sometimes, employees stink.
 I’m not trying to be flippant – it’s just a fact.
 Apart from work performance issues, employees will sometimes have a bad case of body odour, or a habit of stinking up the office with leftovers.
 Saying something about these kinds of situations (including employees divulging TMI during a separation or family drama), however, can be very challenging for bosses and colleagues.

-The thing is, if this behaviour is having an impact on results or team dynamics, you need to address it.
+The thing is, if this behaviour is having an impact on results or team dynamics, you, especially if you are in a supervisory role, need to address it.
 Having difficult conversations are a part and parcel of employee management.

 To help you avoid heated confrontations (or tears), here are nine tips for having difficult conversations with your employees or colleagues.

 Like the Nike motto, “Just do it.”